DonySCode/TeamTasker/README.md

 # TeamTasker

-**TeamTasker** is a task tracker web application built using **.NET** and **React**, designed to simplify task scheduling and task assignment within teams.
+**TeamTasker** is a task tracker web application built using **.NET** and **Vuejs**, designed to simplify task scheduling and task assignment within teams.
 It consolidates task management into a single platform, solving the need for multiple services just for task assignment.

 ## Table of Contents